firebase/firebase-ios-sdk/FirebaseDataConnect/README.md

 Here's a quick rundown of steps to get you started.
 If you want to learn more about details, you can check out the [Getting Started documentation](https://firebase.google.com/docs/data-connect/quickstart).

-1. Go to Firebase Console and Firebase Data Connect bar to create a new Data Connect service and a Cloud SQL instance.
+1. Go to Firebase Console and Firebase Data Connect Navbar to create a new Data Connect service and a Cloud SQL instance.
 You will have to be in Blaze plan and you can view the details of pricing at https://firebase.google.com/pricing.
 -- Select us-central1 region if you want to try out vector search with Data Connect later.
 -- Wait for the Cloud SQL instance to be provisioned, you can view and manage the instance at the [Cloud console](https://pantheon.corp.google.com/sql).